Dept. Heaven

-Dept. Heaven is a series of video games developed by Sting's Product Team A, headed by Shinichi Ito.
-Currently there are five known episodes, with four already released as well as three spin-off games.
-JaJa explained in his blog that the numbering system is more of a goal in originality of game design, for example, with Episode II being more original than Episode I but not as much as Episode III.
+Dept. Heaven is a series of video games developed by Sting Entertainment, headed by Shinichi Ito.
+Four main entries were released across the 2000s and early 2010s - Riviera: The Promised Land (2002), Yggdra Union (2006), Knights in the Nightmare (2008) and Gungnir (2011).
+While a fifth entry was briefly teased in 2008, only spinoffs and remasters have released moving into the 2020s.

 Games

 Episode I: Riviera

+Riviera: The Promised Land is the first entry to be released in the Dept. Heaven series.
+It was originally released in Japan in 2002 for the WonderSwan Color.
+A remake of the game was developed for the Game Boy Advance, releasing in 2004 in Japan, and debuting in English the following year.
+In 2006, a remastered version was released for the PlayStation Portable, which saw an English release the following year.
+An HD remaster was announced in 2023, with no platforms or release date mentioned.

-Riviera takes place on the floating continent of Riviera.
+The game takes place on the floating continent of Riviera.
 The main character, Ein being a resident of Asgard, is sent by The Seven Magi to rid Riviera of demons and becomes tangled in a bid for the Gods' dormant power through The World Tree.

 Riviera is played almost as a visual novel, with "triggers" on each screen that can be selected, rather than directly controlling the movement of Ein.
 In battle, Riviera plays out similarly to the RPG stereotype, however aiming and attacking requires much more careful control, due to the lack of an explicit ability to decide the target of an attack, and the fact that all but one item have a limited number of uses.

 Riviera focused very strongly on the story and character interaction, even going so far as providing the player with the opportunity to slightly affect the ending by developing stronger relationships through his actions with particular female members of the cast.